Zemstvo stamp: Collecting

 Unused Zemstvo stamps were highly appreciated among the early collectors.
-For example, stamps of the most recent issues were 3 to 5 times more expensive than their real price.
+For example, stamps of the most recent issues were three to five times more expensive than their real price.
 Rates of stamps of older issues increased in geometrical progression.
 For some stamps of the first issues, prices were inflated by dealers up to 400 rubles and more.
-High value of unused Zemstvo stamps was due to the fact that they had not been collected by philatelists in the 1860s.
-As for used stamps, they were valued much cheaper, yet stamps of the first issues being expensive, too.
+The high value of unused Zemstvo stamps was due to the fact that they had not been collected by philatelists in the 1860s.
+As for used stamps, they were valued much cheaper.
 Zemstvo stamps were in great demand among foreign philatelists.

 Zemstvo stamps were officially sanctioned local stamps.
 As such they appear only in specialised books and catalogues.
 Several books about Zemstvo stamps were published in the French and German languages.
 The book Description of the Russian Zemstvo Stamps, Envelopes and Parcels by D. Chudovsky was issued in Kiev in 1888 and was also very popular.

-A number of catalogues were produced in Germany and Russia before the revolution but some are incomplete and other were published before the cessation of the service and therefore do not give a full history of the stamps.
+A number of catalogues were produced in Germany and Russia before the revolution but some are incomplete and others were published before the cessation of the service and therefore do not give a full history of the stamps.
 The principal catalogue in English is the Chuchin catalogue of 1925 as updated by Barefoot.
 Chuchin numbers are widely used to identify Zemstvos.
 Recently, as collecting Zemstvos has become more popular, new catalogues have started to appear in the Russian language.